 MShe: growing diversity in skills of incoming students (soft skills, drive), emerging gap.

-MShe: from faculty perspective; lacking communication on where programme is headed?
+MShe: from faculty perspective; lacking communication on where programme is headed.
 No vision on adaptation of programme to rapidly changing world.

-BP: more communication among professors who teach in the programme, share course outlines etc. to avoid duplicate cases.
-Also, proposal to coordinate better on when things are due.
-Mid-term evaluations might be of help here, as suggested by Olena.
+BP: more communication among professors who teach in the programme, share course outlines, etc. to avoid duplicate cases.
+Also, proposal to coordinate better on deadlines.
+Mid-term evaluations might be of help here, as suggested by OK.

 BP: Student representatives, use them better to receive feedback.

-BP: unlimited access to cases for CEMS students.
+BP: suggestion to have unlimited access to cases for CEMS students.
 (GB: working on increasing number of cases.
 Teaching manual mentions how to access them, link to be shared).

 HK: no further input to add

-GH: super happy in general with CEMS programme in terms of quality (accreditation/ranking/student evaluation).
-CEMS global office ranked RSM CEMS exceptionally well.
+GH: super happy in general with IM/CEMS programme in terms of quality (accreditation/ranking/student evaluation).
+CEMS global office ranked RSM CEMS exceptionally well based on our most recent peer review.
 One point of attention in terms of diversity and inclusion: get more female staff in.
 Teaching staff is now mostly male.

-GK: CEMS programme most prestigious in the school.
+GK: IM/CEMS programme most prestigious in the school.
 Critical look at where we can improve.
 Course work balance will be addressed.
-Should be an easy tweak.
+Should be a relatively easy improvement.
 Number of assessment moments; can we improve on that?
-Common communication/orientation moment for cohort group might also be an easy tweak.
+Common communication/orientation moment for cohort group might also be an easy adjustment.

-RO: third semester an opportunity to bring two cohorts together.
+RO: third semester an opportunity to bring two semester groups together.

 RO: point of attention is quality of partner schools.